 We know how important aesthetics are when presenting or interpreting insights for your business.
-With Futrli, you can tailor how your report looks to suit your specific needs.
+With Futrli Advisor, you can tailor how your report looks to suit your specific needs.

 Video: Updating the design of a Card for all and for individual accounts

 If you navigate to the 'Report' tab on most Cards (there are exceptions, like the Snapshot or Video Card for example) you will see you have the option to customise how your chart is displayed by clicking the icon adjacent to 'Default row settings'.

 The default is a bar graph, but there are multiple available options, which will update for all existing rows:

 As you can see there are multiple available options for how you wish to display your information on your Card, and simply selecting an option will change your default chart type: